 MSc Architectural Engineering: Environmental Design

-This MSc is designed to respond to the significant environmental impact of buildings, which account for around 34% of all energy use and 25% of all CO2 emissions worldwide.
-In more developed economies, this is significantly higher: UK buildings account for nearly 46% of all energy use and 39% of all carbon emissions.
+Buildings have a significant impact on the environment.
+They account for around 34% of all energy use and 24% of all CO2 emissions worldwide.
+This is is higher in more developed economies like the UK, where buildings make up 46% of all energy use and 39% of all carbon emissions.

 You will also learn what you need to continue your studies on to a research degree if you want.
 Many distinction-level graduates from this course stay on for a PhD, often funded in part by the University of Bath.

-Students will learn how to reappraise the design process and develop sustainability strategies for building projects.
-Graduates will be qualified to pursue careers as specialists in architectural and engineering practices.
+You will learn how to reappraise the design process and develop sustainability strategies for building projects.
+When you graduate, you will be qualified to pursue a career as a specialist in architectural and engineering practices.

-The programme is delivered in a modular format, comprising 10 taught units (undertaken in 4-day blocks) and a dissertation.
-The programme can be studied full time or part time.
+The course is delivered in a modular format, comprising 10 taught units (undertaken in 4-day blocks) and a dissertation.

-The programme is based on research expertise within the Department of Architecture & Civil Engineering.
+The course is based on research expertise within our Department of Architecture & Civil Engineering.

-The Department is the home of centres founded to embrace research into the effects on the built infrastructure of climate change and the need for sustainable development, each with particular focus on materials and products, BRE CICM, and sustainable building design, EDEn.
+Our Department is the home of centres founded to embrace research into the effects on the built infrastructure of climate change and the need for sustainable development.
+Each has a particular focus: BRE CICM on materials and products, and EDEn on sustainable building design.